Relkci/NightOwl-WifiCamera-Config-wnip2/README.md

 Anyway, now you all know.
 One of the BlueIris forums will likely pick up on this and take it from where I left off.
 Sad to see that these cameras are going to end up in dumpsters because the developer made them so dificult to use outside of their walled-garden.

+## Why is so much reacted?
+Night owl has a rediculous TOS.
+They try to make you think you don't own the device you bought.
+Anyway, I'm not saying I did any of this.
+This is all heresay.